Elsa, Perfectionist (1) married in an 18 year relationship with Lars, Enthusiast (7)

 The Theory: The Enthusiast (7) with the Perfectionist (1)

 Enthusiast (7)s on the other hand, get frustrated with the rigidity and seriousness of the Perfectionist (1).
 They start to feel penned in and trapped by what feels like a relentless “work before play” attitude.
-They can see the Perfectionist (1) as a strict schoolmarm who brings them down and drains their enthusiasm.
+They can see the Perfectionist (1) as a strict schoolmarm who brings them down, limits them and drains their enthusiasm.

 The Enthusiast (7)’s underlying anxiety can benefit a lot from Kundalini Yoga kriyas and meditations that incorporate breathwork.
 Practices that require grit and determination are particularly helpful.